Let Go and Stay Joyful

 I love this Chinese proverb.
-Most often, it is only time, rather than your first impression, that would tell you who a person is!
-It is time that reveals a person’s heart—whether or not he or she shares similar core virtues as you do and whether or not you could keep that person for a lifetime.
+Most often, it is only time, rather than your first impression, that will tell you who a person is!
+It is time that reveals a person’s heart—whether or not you share similar core virtues and whether or not you could keep that person for a lifetime.

 You may have had acquaintances, friends, or mentors whom you once thought were kind people, but as time passed, you learned their true personality, and you realized that their ways of being and acting are not compatible with your own.
 At first, it might come as a shock.
 But this proverb teaches us that it is not that shocking if you learn that it takes time, often a very long time, before you could discover someone’s personality.
 Most people engage in impression management, especially in new social interactions!

 Lots of people want to ride with you in the limo, but what you want is someone who will take the bus with you when the limo breaks down.
 (Oprah Winfrey)